oddguan/Algorithm-Challenges/README.md

 This repos serve to save my solutions to algorithm problems.

-I mainly use Python for solving the problem.
+I mainly use Python and JavaScript for solving problems.

 ## List of Problems: